codeHaiku22/Modern-Lightweight-Linux/Lightweight Linux.md

 &nbsp;
 ## First Impressions
 The one thing that jumps to mind is minimalism (at its finest).
 If you want a desktop environment that stays out of your way, Xubuntu featuring Xfce is definitely a great fit.
 The installation comes complete with the full LibreOffice suite, Thunderbird, and Firefox.
 There are obviously other useful applications that also come pre-installed, in addition to some applications which seem to be irrelevant.
 Similar to the criticism of Lubuntu, an optical disc burning application and a sticky notes application just don't seem that useful (although the latter perhaps has more utility).
-The Settings Manager is a comprehensive collection of settings and configuration options, but isn't readily visible in the drop-down Whisker menu at first glance (it appears as its own icon in the bottom right corner of the menu next to logging out and shutting down and also is available by right-clicking on the desktop and choosing Applications).
+The Settings Manager is a comprehensive collection of settings and configuration options, but isn't readily visible in the drop-down Whisker menu at first glance (it appears as an icon in the bottom right corner of the menu next to logging out and shutting down and also is available by right-clicking on the desktop and choosing Applications).
 All-in-all, Xubuntu is snappy in performance while being a very attractive looking implementation of a GTK-based desktop environment.

 &nbsp;
 ### Settings